 b.
-Student Affairs & Advisory
+Office of Student Affairs & Community Engagement

-The responsibility of the Student Affairs and Advsiory office to procure and keep the following documents:
+The responsibility of the Student Affairs and Community Engagement office to procure and keep the following documents:

 - 1. Absence Register, which includes all the personal and academic data for each case of absenteeism, the reason for being absent and whether it was authorized or not, and the action taken by the College in each case. - 2.
-Presence and absence file, which includes the analysis and the reasons for absenteeism whether accepted or not accepted for each class. - 3.
-Student Council activities file, which includes information about sports, trips, parties and other occasions. - 4.
-Students' family contact file, which includes all data-concerning the established contacts with students' families and the results of established communication and cooperation. - 5.
-Students commuting file, which includes all the data concerning the College buses, their destination and names of drivers. - 6.
+Pretense File, which includes all the pretense documents, accepted or otherwise. - 3.
+Presence and absence analysis file, which includes the analysis of presence and absence in percentage, the reasons whether accepted or not accepted for each class. - 4.
+Student Council activities file, which includes information about sports, trips, parties and other occasions. - 5.
+Students' family contact file, which includes all data-concerning the established contacts with students' families and the results of established communication and cooperation. - 6.
+Students commuting file, which includes all the data concerning the College buses, their destination and names of drivers. - 7.
 Involving students in community service whereby they are needed to participate in activities.

-The Ofice of the Student Affairs and Community Engagement keeps the registers and documents mentioned in 1, 2, 3, 4, 5 & 6 in this article during the period of enrollment of the student in the College and submit all the data when required by the Chairman of the Board of Trustees, the Administration, the College Dean, the Evaluation Committees, Judicial Authorities in the U.A.E., the student's guardian.
+The Ofice of the Student Affairs and Community Engagement keeps the registers and documents mentioned in 1, 2, 3, 4, 5 & 6 in this article during the period of enrollment of the student in the College and submit all the data when required by the Chairman of the Board of Trustees, the Administration, the College Dean, the Evaluation Committees, Judicial Authorities in the U.A.E., the students and the student's guardian.